CIA activities by country: Lebanon

+Singapore

+In 1961, the CIA attempted to infiltrate the Singapore Secret Police.
+They were discovered, and attempted to bribe the then prime minister Lee Kuan Yew to cover up the story.
+His complaint eventually led to the Secretary of State Dean Rusk apologizing for the CIA.

 Europe

 Austria

 In late August 2024, the CIA was credited with warning Austrian authorities of a planned terrorist attack by ISIS at a Taylor Swift concert.

+Italy

+The CIA worked to ensure the failure of the Italian Communist Party during the 1948 general election.
+According to Tim Weiner, $10 million was given to rival politicians, helping the Christian Democrats achieve victory.

 Spain

-The CIA was suspected by the Spanish government in the 2019 North Korean Embassy in Madrid incident in which the defector organization Free Joseon broke into the North Korean Embassy in Madrid and stole hard drives before handing them over to the FBI.
+The Spanish government suspected CIA involvement in the 2019 North Korean Embassy in Madrid incident.
+The defector organization Free Joseon broke into the North Korean Embassy in Madrid and stole hard drives before handing them over to the FBI.